engrmumtazali0112/hostel-management-system-ui/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
-## 📬 Contact

-For any queries regarding the internship program or projects:
----

-<p align="center">Empowering Pakistan's digital future, one project at a time. 🇵🇰</p>
 ## 📞 Contact

 Mumtaz Ali - [engrmumtazali01@gmail.com](mailto:engrmumtazali01@gmail.com)

 <p align="center">
   <a href="mailto:engrmumtazali01@gmail.com"><img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white"/></a>